rishabmps/rishabmps.github.io/_posts/2019-06-25-Reinforcement-Learning-Series-Intro.md

 ## Introduction

-Every Reiforcement learning system consists of an agent and an environment.
+Every Reinforcement learning system consists of an agent and an environment.
 An agent is a learner or decision maker.
 The environment is typically a set of states the _agent_ is attempting to influence via its choice of _actions_.
 The agent interacts with the environment to produce a series of states, actions and rewards at different time stamps $$S_0,A_0,R_1,S_1,A_1,R_2 ...
 S_T$$.
 The entire interaction between the agent and environment from start to terminal state is known as an episode.

-## How Does the Agent learns ?
+## How Does the Agent learns?

 Assume a new puppy;  it receives a treat if it follows the owner's commands, and nothing in case it does not follow the command.
-The Agent(puppy) learns to perform well to the owner's command due to the rewards it is receiving.The concept of rewards is the principle behind an agent's learning.
+The Agent(puppy) learns to perform well to the owner's command due to the rewards it is receiving.
+The concept of rewards is the principle behind an agent's learning.

 Assume an environment in state $$S_0$$ and time stamp $$T_0$$.
-An agent interacting with the environment takes an action $$A_0$$ using the provided information(by following a policy).
-At the next timestamp, as the direct consequence of the agent's choice of action $$A_0$$ and environment state $$S_0$$, the environment transitions to a new state $$S_1$$ and gives some reward $$R_1$$ to the interaction agent.Now the agent receives the new state and reward and performs a new action.
+An agent interacting with the environment takes action $$A_0$$ using the provided information(by following a policy).
+At the next timestamp, as the direct consequence of the agent's choice of action $$A_0$$ and environment state $$S_0$$, the environment transitions to a new state $$S_1$$ and gives some reward $$R_1$$ to the interaction agent.
+Now the agent receives the new state and reward and performs a new action.
 This cycle goes on.

 ### One step Dynamics